Pool Volume Calculator: How Many Gallons of Water Does Your Pool Hold?

 - Pi (3.14 constant)

 Multiply the length and width to get the surface area of a rectangular pool.
-Then throw in your pool’s depth and you’ll get basic volume calculation.
+Then, add your pool’s depth, and you’ll get a basic volume calculation.

 Let’s see what this looks like with different pool shapes.